Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Experiments

-\paragraph{Evaluation Results on Fever Dataset}
+\paragraph{Evaluation Results on FEVER Dataset}

-The evaluation results on the Fever dataset are presented in Table~\ref{tab:fever}.
-Comparing the performance of the initial baseline and \framework{} in a setting where no evidence is provided, we observe that LLMs possess a robust capacity to learn from few examples and perform various tasks, including query generation, retrieval and verdict prediction.
-However, the significant performance gap between the SOTA model and the \framework{} highlights the need for improvement in the efficiency of the \framework{}.
+The evaluation results on the FEVER dataset are presented in Table~\ref{tab:fever}.
+Compared to prompt-based baselines, \framework{} improves verification accuracy with explicit evidence retrieval results.
+Comparing the performance of the baselines and \framework{}, we observe that LLMs possess a robust capacity to learn from few examples and perform various tasks, including query generation, retrieval and verdict prediction.
+However, the significant performance gap between the SOTA model and the \framework{} highlights the need to improve the efficiency of the \framework{}.

-To have a better understanding in performance of each module, we conduct experiments in settings where either golden documents or golden sentences are provided.
-Comparing the first and second rows of the \framework{} results, we observe significant improvements in all metrics when predicted documents are replaced with golden evidence documents.
-The increasing in performance indicates that it would be valuable to explore more efficient strategies to generate more appropriate search queries and improve the accuracy of document retrieval.
-Moreover, providing golden evidence sentences can further assist with verdict prediction, resulting in an increase of 7.82 points in label accuracy.
-However, even with golden evidence sentences, the label accuracy of the \framework{} still lags behind the SOTA model, implying that further efforts are needed to enhance the performance of the \classifier{} module.